steven851007/ios-lead-essentials-ui-design-patterns-challenge-public/README.md

 	- Navigate to the MV\* tab on the simulator/device.
 	- *The feed reload will always fail after a given timeout, so you can test your solution.* If you’re interested in studying how the feed reload always fails, have a look at the `AlwaysFailingLoader` (and its tests!) in the `Feed iOS App` module.

+9) The layout should match the provided MVC solution and support Dark Mode.

-9) The MVVM and MVP modules contain commented-out snapshot tests at `MV\* Module/Tests/Feed UI/FeedUISnapshotTests.swift`.
+10) The MVVM and MVP modules contain commented-out snapshot tests at `MV\* Module/Tests/Feed UI/FeedUISnapshotTests.swift`.

 	- Uncomment and run one snapshot test at a time to validate the layout is pixel-perfect in Light and Dark Mode.

+	- ⚠️ Important: ***Different simulators may generate slightly different snapshots (even if they look the same!).*** So you must run the snapshot tests using the appropriate simulator based on the branch you chose:

+		- `xcode11` -> iPhone 11 - iOS 13.x
+		- `xcode12` -> iPhone 12 - iOS 14.0 or iOS 14.1
+		- `xcode12_2` -> iPhone 12 - iOS 14.2
+		- `xcode12_3` -> iPhone 12 - iOS 14.3
+		- `xcode12_4` -> iPhone 12 - iOS 14.4

 	- All snapshot tests must pass before you submit the pull request.

+11) Errors should be handled accordingly.
+	- There shouldn't be *any* force-unwrap `!` or `fatalError` in production code.

+	- There shouldn't be empty `catch` blocks.

+	- There shouldn't be any `print` statements, such as `print(error)`.

-10) When all tests are passing and you're done implementing your solution, create a Pull Request from your branch to the main challenge repo **with the title: "Your Name - UI Design Patterns Challenge**.
+12) When all tests are passing and you're done implementing your solution:

+	- Create a Pull Request from your branch to the main challenge repo's matching branch.

+		- For example, if you implemented the challenge using the `xcode12_4` branch, your PR should be from your fork's `xcode12_4` branch into the main repo's `xcode12_4` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

+	- The title of the Pull Request should be: **Your Name - UI Design Patterns Challenge**.

-**11) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.**
+13) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.

 ## Guidelines